Jesus Came to Fulfil the Law-What Does It Mean?

 What does not being under the law mean?

-There seems to be a whole lot of misunderstanding about believers in Jesus no longer being under the law because of Paul’s words in Romans 6:14, “For sin will have no dominion over you, since you are not under law but under grace.”
+There seems to be a lot of misunderstanding about believers in Jesus no longer being expected to keep the law because of Paul’s words in Romans 6:14, “For sin will have no dominion over you, since you are not under law but under grace.”

-Some people erroneously believe the Old Testament law has been abolished and believers no longer need to be concerned about it or keep it.
-Some think being under grace means that they can now sin and live how they want because “we are no longer under the law but under grace.”
+Some people erroneously believe the Old Testament law, which is God’s law, has been abolished and that believers no longer need to be concerned about it or keep it.
+Some think being under grace means they can now sin and live how they want because “we are no longer under the law but under grace.”
 They almost seem to use Jesus’ brutal death on the cross (for sin) as an excuse to sin, violate God’s law, and offend God.

-But that is not what ‘not being under the law‘ means, neither is it what Paul meant.
-It simply means that we no longer try to earn our righteousness by trying to keep the law through human effort, sacrificing animals, and all the ceremonial rituals and laws the Jews kept to atone for sins in the Old Covenant.
+But that is not what ‘not being under the law‘ means, nor is it what Paul meant.
+It simply means that we do not earn our righteousness or get salvation from God by keeping the law of Moses, including through sacrificing animals and all the ceremonial rituals and laws the Jews kept to atone for sins in the Old Covenant.

-This system never succeeded in making them righteous because they could not keep God’s laws by human effort.
-Instead, in the new covenant, we are under grace (God’s unmerited favor,) which has been displayed by God sending his son to die for our sins as a perfect sacrifice once and for all.
+This old system never succeeded in making the Jews righteous because they could not keep God’s laws by human effort.
+Instead, in the new covenant, we are under grace (God’s unmerited favor), which has been displayed by God sending his son to die for our sins as a perfect sacrifice once and for all.
 As a result, God has imputed the righteousness of HIS SON (the only one who kept the law perfectly) freely to us.
+He has given us the Holy Spirit and new birth in Christ so that we can be able to live righteously.

-That old covenant system is what Paul was talking about as having been abolished, and not the actual laws and commands of God.
+That old covenant system of atonement is what Paul was talking about as having been abolished, and not the actual moral law of God.

 The New Covenant standards are higher

 In the new covenant, through God’s grace, we become righteous through Jesus Christ’s atoning sacrifice and shed blood on the cross.
-Through faith in Jesus, we receive HIS Spirit, who is HOLY, who now helps us to keep God’s laws and obey him.
-Christ in us enables us to keep the laws’ righteous requirements.
+Through faith in Jesus, we receive HIS Spirit, who is HOLY and helps us to keep God’s laws and obey him.
+Christ in us enables us to fulfill the law’s righteous requirements.

 Jesus said, “For I say unto you, that except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven.”
 Matthew 5:20